The Determinant Line Bundle for Fredholm Operators: Construction, Properties, and Classification: Introduction

-The author would like to thank M.~Abouzaid, P.~Georgieva, Y.-Z.~Huang, D.~McDuff, D.~Salamon, and K.~Wehrheim for related discussions and IAS School of Mathematics for hospitality.
+The author would like to thank M.~Abouzaid, P.~Georgieva, H.~Hofer, Y.-Z.~Huang, D.~McDuff, D.~Salamon, and K.~Wehrheim for related discussions, the referee for pointing out additional relevant literature, and the IAS School of Mathematics for hospitality.